arjunk220401/docker_Redis-045012/README.md

 ## 127.0.0.1:6379> exit

-## 5. Run a Temporary Redis Container
+## 5. Stop the Redis Container

-If you need a temporary Redis CLI instance:
+If you need to stop the Redis Container:

 Command:

-## docker run --rm -it redis redis-cli

-Explanation:

---rm: Removes the container automatically after exiting.

--it: Opens an interactive terminal session.

-## 6. Stop the Redis Container

-To stop the Redis container:

-Command:

 ## docker stop redis-container

 Expected Output:

 redis-container

-## 7. Remove the Redis Container
+## 6. Remove the Redis Container

 To completely remove the container:

+Command:

 ## docker rm redis-container

-Expected Output:

-redis-container

-## 8. Verify All Containers

-To list all containers (active or inactive):
+## 8. To start a Redis container using Docker and run the Redis server with persistent storage enabled.

 Command:

-## docker ps -a
+## docker run -it --rm --name redis-container -p
+ 6379:6379 redis redis-server --appendonly yes

 ## Conclusion